hmahmud42/bc_tech_intro/docs/bc_proto_prelim.md

 ### Uniqueness of Hash Functions

 [Hash functions](https://en.wikipedia.org/wiki/Hash_function) like [SHA-256](https://en.wikipedia.org/wiki/SHA-2) are well known concepts in computer science.
-The blockchain datastructure relies very heavily on the "uniqueness property" of these functions.
+The blockchain data structure relies very heavily on the "uniqueness property" of these functions.
 This property means that given two different strings, say `string-1` and `string-2`, with _very high probability_, `SHA-256(string-1)` will be different from `SHA-256(string-2)`.
 You can check this by running the sha256 python function in the python code [here](../blockchain_proto/puzzle.py#L12) on many different strings.
 Some examples of strings and their (SHA256) hashes are given below.

 ```python
 "blockchain" "ef7797e13d3a75526946a3bcf00daec9fc9c9c4d51ddc7cc5df888f74dd434d1"